AVCOAT

-AVCOAT 5026-39 is a NASA code for a specific ablative heat shield material created by Avco (acquired by Textron in 1984).
+AVCOAT 5026-39 is a NASA code for several versions of a specific ablative heat shield material originally created by Avco for the Apollo program.

-It is an epoxy novolac resin with special additives in a fiberglass honeycomb matrix.
-In fabrication, the empty honeycomb is bonded to the primary structure and the resin is gunned into each cell individually.
+It is composed of silica fibers in an epoxy novolac resin.
+The original AVCOAT was used for the Apollo Command Module heat shield.
+A reformulated version was used for the initial Orion heat shield and later for a redesigned Orion heat shield.

 History

 AVCOAT was used for the heat shield on NASA's Apollo command module.
-In its final form, this material was called AVCOAT 5026-39.
+In its final Apollo form, this material was called AVCOAT 5026–39.

-Although AVCOAT was not used for the Space Shuttle orbiters, NASA is using the material for its next generation Orion spacecraft.
-The Avcoat to be used on Orion is reformulated to meet environmental legislation that has been passed since the end of Apollo.
+Although AVCOAT was not used for the Space Shuttle orbiters, NASA again used the material for its Orion spacecraft first for the initial Orion test and then for a different type of heat shield for the later Orions.
+The Avcoat used on the two types of Orion shield was reformulated to meet environmental legislation that was enacted after the end of Apollo.